Starbucks faces image crisis after arrest of 2 black men

 Still, Starbucks has set its own high bar.

 Last month, the company claimed it had achieved 100 percent pay equity across gender and race for all its U.S. employees and committed to doing the same for its overseas operations, an initiative publicly backed by equality activist Billie Jean King.
-The company also touts the diversity of its workforce, saying minorities compromise more than 40 percent of its employees in the U.S.
+The company also touts the diversity of its workforce, saying minorities comprise more than 40 percent of its employees in the U.S.

 In 2016, Starbucks promised to invest in 15 “underserved” communities across the country, trying to counter an image of a company catering to a mostly white clientele.
 One of those stores opened in Ferguson, Missouri, the scene of the 2014 protests that erupted following the police shooting of Michael Brown, one of several such killings that moved Schultz to launch the Race Together campaign.